Finish the year strong: Access our free fundraising resources today!

 Published June 16, 2015 Reading Time: 5 minutes

-Email marketing, like many other marketing efforts, is never really over.
+Like many other marketing efforts, email marketing is never really over.
 There’s always room for improvement and optimization.
-While email marketing sometimes involves a one-time messages, it is often a series.
+While email marketing sometimes involves one-time messages, it is often a series.
 More sophisticated plans involve an advanced decision tree network of emails, which are sent to users based on specific behaviors they have taken or you wish them to take in response to your content.

-Here are 3 simple, but powerful, email marketing strategies to take your nonprofit’s communications to the next level.
+Here are 3 simple but powerful email marketing strategies to enhance your nonprofit’s communications.

 A is for A/B testing.